-ICS Effective From: Advice First Published:

-January 2019 Coding Notes July 2018

-Introduction of a new procedure code in advance of ICD-10-AM/ACHI/ACS 10th Edition for robotic assisted procedures.
-ICS 0053 reflects the advice in 10th edition for ACS 0053 robotic assisted procedures.
-Note that this is 10th Edition ICD-10-AM/ACHI/ACS code.
-Standard death as advice included in ACS 0053 Robotic assisted procedures and code is Reason for Standard:
+ICS Effective From: Advice First Published: January 2019 Coding Notes July 2018 Reason for Standard: Introduction of a new procedure code in advance of ICD-10-AM/ACHI/ACS 10 th Edition for robotic assisted procedures.
+ICS 0053 reflects the advice in 10 th edition for ACS 0053 robotic assisted procedures.
+Note that this is a 10 th Edition ICD-10-AM/ACHI/ACS code.
+Standard Deleted Standard deleted as advice included in ACS 0053 Robotic assisted procedures and code is available in 10 th edition classification.